LeonieMagnusson/LeonieMagnusson.github.io/_pages/games.md

 ---
 layout: page
-title: games
+title: projects
 icon:
-permalink: /games/
+permalink: /projects/
 description: As a graduated designer of playing and learning, creating games and toys has always been a core interest of mine.
 Here, you can see a selection of my most recent game projects.
 nav: true
 nav_order: 2
-display_categories: [games, toys]
+display_categories: [games, toys, project]
 horizontal: false
 background_image: /assets/img/webBackground.jpg
 ---